Reggie Savage

-Réginald David Savage (born May 1, 1970) is a Canadian former professional ice hockey player.
+Réginald David Savage (May 1, 1970 – December 24, 2023) was a Canadian professional ice hockey player.

 Biography

 As a youth, Savage played in the 1982 Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from Saint-Hubert, Quebec.

 Savage represented Canada at the 1989 World Junior Ice Hockey Championships.
 Drafted in 1988 by the Capitals, Savage also later played for the Quebec Nordiques.
-Savage was a member of the Washington Capitals when he scored against Minnesota North Stars goaltender Jon Casey on November 18, 1992 at the Capital Centre in Landover, Maryland.

 Savage is notable as one of only five NHL players to score his first career goal on a penalty shot.

-Since retiring from hockey, Savage works in California for Marriott Hotels & Resorts in security.
+After retiring from hockey, Savage worked in California for Marriott Hotels & Resorts in security.

+Personal life and death

+Born in Canada, Savage was of Jamaican descent.

+Savage died on December 24, 2023, at the age of 53 from cancer.